In a Rush

 In a Rush (Au galop) is a 2012 French comedy-drama film written, directed by and starring Louis-Do de Lencquesaing.
-It was screened in the International Critics' Week section at the 2012 Cannes Film Festival.
+It was screened in the Critics' Week section at the 2012 Cannes Film Festival.

 Plot

 Ada is in a relationship, with a child, about to get married, when she meets Paul, a single man with a daughter and an overbearing mother.
 His father dies.